zhongyuan1995/ImmersiveRigging/README.md

         report
     tobetested:
     todo:
-        define the dofs manually, to test the effect (additional)adjest dofs in vr (details designed in private repository) (additional)rig half of a mesh and auto-complete.
+        load and test the skel. with dofs (additional)adjest dofs in vr (details designed in private repository) (additional)rig half of a mesh and auto-complete.
 Add a button: skel_auto_complete (additional)cut out part of the mesh with right hand controller (additional)fix the problem in mesh loading
+        (additional)a posting application
         (additional)vis bone weights for each components (vertices) (additional)enable texturing for the mesh loader
         (additional)fix the dof adjestment in course cg2, implement a numerical